montoux/lein-less/README.md

-# This project is no longer maintained - please refer to the issue: [Archiving the project](https://github.com/montoux/lein-less/issues/22)
+# This project is no longer maintained  - please refer to the issue: [Archiving the project](https://github.com/montoux/lein-less/issues/22).

+# Any usage should move to using the fork [HERE](https://github.com/brsyuksel/lein-less)

 # lein-less